QuentinDucoulombier/CacAmical/README.md

 - **Comments**: Engage with the community by leaving comments on various points.
 Share your thoughts and experiences with others.

-Enjoy exploring, sharing, and connecting through Cacamical!
+Enjoy exploring, sharing, and connecting through Map It Out!